Architectural shingles damaged

 How do I know if my architectural shingles need to be replaced?

-Signs that your architectural shingles need to be replaced include significant cracking, curling, or missing shingles, as well as visible leaks or water damage.
+Signs that your architectural shingles need replacement include extensive curling, cracking, or loss of granules, as well as visible leaks or water damage.

 Connect with certified professionals in your area